-- A Highest passing grade. - B Average passing grade for graduate courses. - C Lowest passing grade for graduate courses. - D No credit for graduate courses. - F Failure, or unauthorized discontinuance of class attendance; no credit. - I Incomplete; a temporary record of passing work that (1) was interrupted by circumstances beyond your control or (2) represents satisfactory work-in progress in an independent-study or self-paced course. - IF Unremoved Incomplete, Failing.
+- F Failure, or unauthorized discontinuance of class attendance; no credit. - I Incomplete; a temporary record of passing work that (1) was interrupted by circumstances beyond your control or (2) represents satisfac - in progress in an independent-study or self-paced course. - IF Unremoved Incomplete, Failing.
 Recorded for failure to achieve a permanent grade by the deadline stated in these regulations.
-Indiana University students who receive this grade will have a grade of F recorded on - NC official transcripts. - NP Completion of the course as an auditor; carries no credit.

-Not passing grade when enrolled under the P/NP enrollment option.
-Purdue University students who receive

-- P this grade will have a grade of N recorded on official transcripts. - S Passing grade; under the P/NP option, equivalent to a grade of A, B, or C. Satisfactory, credit; awarded upon satisfactory performance in a course offered only on an S/F basis, or on a departmental/divisional examination, or another award of special credit, or completion of a 0-credit course.
-Purdue University students who receive this grade will have a grade of P recorded on official transcripts - whenever the course involves one or more credits.
-Withdrew; a record of the fact that you officially withdrew from (dropped) a course or were administratively withdrawn from a course for nonpayment of fees after the end of the fourth week.
+Indiana U - students who receive this grade will have a grade of F recorded on official transcripts. - NC Completion of the course as an auditor; carries no credit. - NP Not passing grade when enrolled under the P/NP enrollment option.
+Purdue University students who receive this grade will have a grade - recorded on official transcripts. - P Passing grade; under the P/NP option, equivalent to a grade of A, B, or C. - S Satisfactory, credit; awarded upon satisfactory performance in a course offered only on an S/F basis, or on a departmental/divisional exa - or another award of special credit, or completion of a 0-credit course.
+Purdue University students who receive this grade will have a grad recorded on official transcripts whenever the course involves one or more credits. - Withdrew; a record of the fact that you officially withdrew from (dropped) a course or were administratively withdrawn from a course for which were a course for the fact that you officially withdrew from (dropped) a course or were administratively withdrawn from a course for monpayment of fees after the end of the fourth week.